 Documents Required to Export

 - The licensing agency must give the company an approved Export Declaration Certificate or the Instructions of the Declaration of Goods Application (IDG).
-It is mandatory during customs point of entry at the airport
+It is mandatory during the customs point of entry at the airport

 - If commodity exported falls in the restricted list, the exporter should have a permit from the competent agencies.